kimkimani/guruspedia/content/articles/prisma-orm-with-nodejs-and-postgresql/index.md

 published: true
 url: /prisma-orm-with-nodejs-and-postgresql/
 title: Using Prisma ORM with Node.js and PostgreSQL
-description: In this tutorial, you will run how to run Prisma with a Node.js PostgreSQL Project, A COMPLETE GUIDE.
+description: In this tutorial, you will learn how to run Prisma with a Node.js PostgreSQL Project, A COMPLETE GUIDE.
 date: 2023-07-29T05:44:03-04:00
 topics: [Coding]
 excerpt_separator: <!--more-->